Machine assisted translation

 «Russia is on the edge of a precipice.
 And this whole system of additional education, circles, Olympiads, can be washed away in six months.
 For example, if inflation hits 200%, all young mathematics teachers will leave to work as programmers.
 Life in general has lost its predictive power.
 I don’t understand what will happen to Russia, and I don’t understand what will happen to China.
 I have found myself in a country that may itself start a war against Taiwan tomorrow.
 In this case, as we were reassured, the Israel Defense Forces will come for us as employees of an Israeli university.»

 The hope for the IDF is not in vain.
-In 2022, Israel received the most mathematicians from Russia.
+In 2022, Israel accepted more runaway Russian mathematicians than any other country.
 Today almost every major university in Israel, such as the Technion, the University of Jerusalem, Tel Aviv University, the Weizmann Institute, and Haifa University, has had mathematicians from Russia.

 Suitcase, Terminal, Uzbekistan, Israel